 Engineers typically desire two things.

-- Speed: development speed, the time to create the desired output
+- Speed: development speed to move from an idea to production code, the time to create the desired output, and the frequency of releases.

 DBT Labs (the company behind DBT, or (Data Build Tool) offers several benefits to data engineers.
 It focuses on streamlining and empowering the data transformation process in modern data workflows.
 While a strong developer might get at least a 3X acceleration, the more novice developers can quickly get a 10X boost in productivity across the data transformation lifecycle.
 I created a data pipeline, tested it, and deployed it to production in three hours, and that would taken a full 2-3 week sprint using pure pyspark or scalar spark lifecycle.
 Here are the primary advantages for data engineers: